Rum (name): As a name

 The Greek surname Roumeliotis stems from the word Rûm borrowed by Ottomans.
+"Roumeliotis" (or Romeliotes) refers to the inhabitants of Rumelia (Rumeli), which was the name given to the Ottoman Empire's European territories.

 Other uses

 During the 16th century, the Portuguese used rume and rumes (plural) as a generic term to refer to the Mamluk-Ottoman forces that they faced in the Indian Ocean.

 The term Urums, also derived from the same origin, is still used in contemporary ethnography to denote Turkic-speaking Greek populations.
 "Rumeika" is a Greek dialect identified mainly with the Ottoman Greeks.

 The Chinese during the Ming dynasty referred to the Ottomans as Lumi (魯迷), derived from Rum or Rumi.
 The Chinese also referred to Rum as Wulumu 務魯木 during the Qing dynasty.
 The modern Mandarin Chinese name for the city of Rome is Luoma (羅馬).

 Among the Muslim aristocracy of South Asia, the fez is known as the Rumi Topi (which means "hat of Rome or Byzantium").

 Non-Ottoman Muslims in the classical period called the Ottomans Rumis because of the Byzantine legacy that was inherited by the Ottoman Empire.

 In the Sassanian period (pre-Islamic Persia), the word Hrōmāy-īg (Middle Persian) meant "Roman" or "Byzantine" and was derived from the Byzantine Greek word Rhomaioi.

 The Latin alphabet used for Malay is endonymically called tulisan Rumi (lit.
 'Roman writing').